orgalvin/Shadowrun-Rules/Riggers/Change Device Mode.md

 - switching a commlink to hidden mode
 - turning a device’s wireless functionality off,

-Note that it takes longer to interact with some devices, as noted in individual gear descriptions.
+Note that it takes longer to interact with some devices, as noted in individual gear descriptions.